Kevin Fiala Game Preview: Kings vs. Kraken

 Fiala Season Stats Insights

+- Fiala has averaged 17:17 of ice time this season (with a plus-minus rating of -1).

-- Fiala has netted a goal in a game five times this season in 26 games played, including multiple goals once.
+- Fiala has scored a goal in five of 28 games this year, netting multiple goals in one of them.

-- Fiala has a point in 18 games this year (out of 26), including multiple points seven times.
+- Fiala has a point in 20 games this season (out of 28), including multiple points eight times.

-- In 15 of 26 games this season, Fiala has registered an assist, and in four of those matches recorded two or more.
+- Fiala has an assist in 17 of 28 games played this season, including multiple assists five times.

-- The implied probability is 63.6% that Fiala hits the over on his points prop total based on the odds.
+- Fiala has an implied probability of 67.5% to go over his point total based on the odds.

-- There is an implied probability of 50% of Fiala going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Fiala going over his assist prop bet, based on the odds, is 54.1%.

 Sign up for Underdog fantasy today.